Reds top Marlins with battery-powered victory

 Cincinnati opened the scoring with a two-run second inning.
 Eugenio Suarez drew a leadoff walk, advanced to second on a single by Jose Peraza and scored when Barnhart golfed a 1-2 pitch to right for an RBI single.

+"My hamstring just grabbed real quick, a cramp," Straily said.
+"I wasn't going to throw another pitch until that was gone because then you would be leaving yourself vulnerable for another one."

-Miami cut its deficit to 2-1 in the sixth inning when Dee Gordon drew a walk and scored when backup catcher A.J.
+Miami cut its deficit to 2-1 when Dee Gordon drew a walk and scored when backup catcher A.J.
 Ellis drilled a double over the glove of diving center fielder Billy Hamilton.

 The threat ended when Christian Yelich's swing produced a two-foot grounder.
 Barnhart pounced on the ball, tagged Yelich -- who hadn't moved out of the box -- and threw out Ellis at third base for a double play.